The Shoppes at South Hills: South Hills Mall

+The Shoppes at South Hills

 In July 2008, construction crews began demolition of the site, while four of the five remaining tenants remained open.
 Kmart remained at the south end of the mall, Burlington in the middle and ShopRite at the north end.
 Kmart retained a section of the South Hills Mall interior walkway, as a way to allow customers who parked behind the property to reach the store.
 The Namco Pools relocated down the road to a new space on Route 9.

 The space, newly rebranded as the Shoppes and South Hills strip mall, finished construction in 2009, with Christmas Tree Shops and New England–based Bob's Discount Furniture both opening their doors the same year.
 Pet Goods and Oklahoma-based arts and crafts store Hobby Lobby opened in 2012.

 In 2014, the furniture and home goods retailer Ashley Furniture opened a location at the mall.
-That same year, on February 25, Silver Cinemas screened its last films and closed.
-It later reopened under new management, rebranded as Empire Cinemas.
-In February 2019, Empire Cinemas also closed.

 Fitness chain Orangetheory Fitness and frozen yogurt retailer Peachwave both opened locations on the property in 2015.

 On April 14, 2016, Sears Holdings, the parents company of both Kmart and Sears, announced it was closing 10 Sears stores and 68 Kmart stores, including the one at The Shoppes at South Hills.
 Following a months-long liquidation sale of all merchandise and assets the store had, the Kmart officially closed on July 31, 2016.

+As of 2026, current tenants include, Hobby Lobby, Ashley Furniture, Bob's Discount Furniture, Shop Rite and a pickleball facility.

+Movie theater

+Although there were plans for a six screen movie theater, the space was originally occupied by Park Place Roller Rink from 1981 to 1983.
+An eight-screen movie theater opened in the space on December 7, 1984, originally known as South Hills Cinema 8.
+It was later taken over by Hoyts.
+During the 2000s, it was known as Silver Cinemas.
+On February 25, 2014 Silver Cinemas closed.
+By 2015, it had reopened under new management, rebranded as Empire Cinemas.
+In February 2019, Empire Cinemas also closed.